An Introduction to OLS

 The custom rewrites.conf file is located in:

-Once you’ve edited your .htaccess file, you will need to restart OpenLiteSpeed for those changes to take effect.
-This is easily done and you can find details in the next section.
+On regular OLS, once you’ve edited your .htaccess file, you will need to restart OpenLiteSpeed for those changes to take effect.

 If the custom rewrites.conf file has been modified, a specific OpenLiteSpeed command has to be executed in order for the changes to take effect (replace “site.url” with your domain name):